-Applications for the Community Grants scheme will open in May 2017.
+Applications for the Community Grants scheme are now open for 2019!

 Strawberry Fields is proud to have been held in the Berrigan Shire since 2011, and we are incredibly grateful to the residents who have welcomed the festival and its attendees’ year after year.

-- Applicants must be organisations based in the Berrigan Shire
+Applicants must be individuals/organisations based in the Berrigan Shire

-- Proposed initiatives must aim to contribute to community economic development and improve the quality of everyday life in the region
+Proposed initiatives must aim to contribute to community social/economic/cultural development and improve the quality of everyday life in the region

-- Proposed initiatives must be able to be delivered within 12 months and demonstrate sustained and ongoing benefits for residents in the Berrigan Shire
+Proposed initiatives must be able to be delivered within 12 months of funds being received and demonstrate sustained and ongoing benefits for residents in the Berrigan Shire

 When determining the allocation of funds under the grants program each year, consideration will be given to the following factors: